MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/manage-privacy-controls.md

 ## Policy settings for connected experiences

 Microsoft 365 Apps for enterprise consists of client software applications and connected experiences designed to enable you to create, communicate, and collaborate more effectively.
-Working with others on a document stored on OneDrive for Business or translating the contents of a Word document into a different language are examples of connected experiences.
+Working with others on a document stored on Microsoft OneDrive or translating the contents of a Word document into a different language are examples of connected experiences.

 We understand that you might want to choose which types of connected experiences are available to your users when they’re working in Office applications.
 So we have provided four new policy settings for you: